-Problematic results from any of the above discovery processes may be addressed in a number of fashions including requiring a program improvement plan from the provider agency, a citation from OHCQ, requirements for further team planning which may necessitate a change to an individual's plan of service, consultation with the individual's prescribing physician, required changes to a provider's policy or procedure or the imposition of deficiencies and/or sanctions to a community provider which ensures completion and implementation of a plan of correction.
+Problematic results from any of the above discovery processes may be addressed in a number of fashions including requiring a program improvement plan from the provider agency, a citation from OHCQ, requirements for further team planning which may necessitate a change to individuals' plan of service, consultation with_individuals' prescribing physician, required changes to a providers policy or procedure or the imposition of deficiencies and/or sanctions to a community provider which ensures completion and implementation of a plan of correction.

-On a systems level, BHA uses data from surveys and critical incident reports to identify trends and develop new or revise policies, procedures, and training related to improved participant health.
-OHS staff meet with DDA and OHCQ quarterly to discuss quality issues and improvement strategies including medication management issues.
+On a systems level, BHA uses data from surveys and critical incident reports to identify trends and develop new or revised policies, procedures, and trainings related to improved participant health.
+OHSOLTSS staff meet with DDA and OHCQ quarterly to discuss quality issues and improvement strategies including medication management issues.
 Information is shared and analyzed, trends/patterns and strategies are implemented to address problem areas.

 Follow-up efforts are through on-going surveys, investigations and audits in order to ensure remediation has occurred or to make further changes based on issues or outcomes.
-OHCQ significant findings reports for DDA providers are sent to OHS staff.
-OHS staff attend quarterly quality meetings where DDA and OHCQ staff discuss quality provider issues which include significant medication errors.
+OHCQ significant findings reports for DDA providers are sent to OHSOLTSS staff.
+OHS staff attend quarterly quality meetings where DDA and OHCQ staff-discuss quality provider issues which include significant medication errors.